Developing a Strong Work Ethic

 on Aug 8, 2021

-A couple of years ago, I realized that we all want quality goods and services.
+A couple of years ago, it dawned on me that we all want quality goods and services.
 We want sleek cars, high-speed internet, nice-looking shoes, long-lasting laptops and well-functioning phones.
 At the barbershop, we want our hair nicely done.
 And at our homes, we want uninterrupted power and water supply.
 Oh, how we sulk when electricity goes out and when taps run dry!

-After realizing that, I asked myself: Do we offer goods and services of the same quality that we demand from others?
+After it dawned on me so, I asked myself: Do we also offer goods and services of the same quality that we demand from others?
 Unfortunately, most of us don't.
 Dr. Geoffrey W. Griffin, the founder of Starehe Boys' Centre where I had my high school as well as college education, observed that this world is full of people who do their duty half-heartedly, grudgingly and poorly.

 As for me, I have always endeavoured to offer the best possible service in all that I do.
 I have often taken to heart the advice in the Bible that "whatever your hand finds to do, do it with all your might."
 (Ecclesiastes 9:10)